 Many students will come to The Sixth Form having never had a low grade or been forced to deal with vast amounts of workload.
-It is normal to feel disappointed with lower grades and at times to feel overwhelmed when deadlines approach, but this is also part of the progression to adult life.
-It is important that students therefore develop some "stickability" and that they do not give up at the first hurdle.
-The Sixth Form allocates each student a Progress coach who will book one to one appointment with each of them regularly.
-These sessions are designed to give students the opportunity for some individual coaching and mentoring to discuss areas of concern and to reflect upon how they can manage their time effectively.
-Some students may also wish to benefit from our well-being hub or some time with one of our learning or mental health mentors who help students to manage stress and look at strategies for managing academic study.
+It is normal to feel disappointed with lower grades initially at A Level and at times to feel overwhelmed when deadlines approach, but this is also part of the progression to adult life.
+It's important that students therefore develop some "stickability" and that they don't give up at the first hurdle.
+The Sixth Form allocates each student a personal progress coach who will book one-to-ones with each of them regularly.
+These sessions are designed to give students the opportunity to discuss areas of concern and to reflect upon how they can manage their time effectively.
+Some students may also wish to benefit from our well-being hub, the Cocoon, or some time with one of our learning mentors who help students to manage stress and look at strategies for managing academic study.